cfpb/design-manual/brand-guidelines/color-principles_2.md

 <div class="content-67 content-first">

-A minimal palette, clear hierarchy, good information design, and ample whitespace will ensure a voice of authority and expertise in communication.
+A minimal palette, clear hierarchy, good information design, and ample white space ensures a voice of authority and expertise in communication.
-{: class="lead-in"}

-The color palette for the CFPB is brand green, eight supporting colors and their tints, black, and thoughtful use of whitespace.
 {: class="lead-in"}

 </div>